Supporting Online Discussions: Integrating AI Into the adhocracy+ Participation Platform To Enhance Deliberation: Features

+\paragraph{Comment Recommendation User Experience.} The main purpose of the \emph{Comment Recommendation Module} is to present a comment to the user that opposes their own position on the debate question.
+Therefore, the stance of every comment, posted in the discussion is predicted and stored into the database.
+When a user logs into the platform for the first time, they are prompted to indicate their stance on the debate question.

+The user's position, which can be either \emph{in favor} or \emph{against}, is stored in the database.
+This information is then used to determine suitable comments for recommendation.
+The system retrieves comments from the database that oppose the user's stance.
+If multiple opposing comments are available, one is randomly selected from the list.
+If there is no suitable comment available, a message is displayed to the user, indicating that no comment can be suggested at that time.

+The selected comment is displayed to the user in a popup window (see Figure~\ref{fig:screenshots}, left), where they are given the option to reply.
+Once the user responds, the popup dialog closes, and the screen automatically scrolls to the suggested comment within the discussion.
+Additionally, users can reopen the suggestion popup by clicking a designated icon.
+When reopened, a new opposing comment (if available) is proposed for the user to reply to.

-\section{Enhancing Debate Quality and Engagement With the Deliberative Quality Module}
+\subsection{Enhancing Debate Quality and Engagement With the Deliberative Quality Module}

-Besides disorganized content and dysfunctional argumentation (that diminishes reciprocity, see previous section), online discussions face other challenges, including low-quality contributions \citep{klein2011harvest}.
+In addition to disorganized content and dysfunctional argumentation (which diminishes reciprocity, see the previous section), online discussions face other challenges, including low-quality contributions~\citep{klein2011harvest}.
 Addressing this issue is crucial for fostering meaningful and productive conversations.
-In an observational study, \citet{10.1145/3484245} found that manually highlighting high-quality comments in the comment section of the New York Times (referred to as the New York Times Picks) increases the overall discussion quality and the user engagement.
-The authors suggest that highlighting well-written comments is beneficial to the quality of new comments as the picked comments constitute a social feedback mechanism \citep{10.1145/3484245}.
-We want to build on these findings and develop a deliberative quality debate module which aims to promote high quality comments by automatically highlighting them.
+In an observational study, \citet{10.1145/3484245} found that manually highlighting high-quality comments in the comment section of the New York Times (referred to as the \emph{New York Times Picks}) increases the overall discussion quality and the user engagement.
+The authors suggest that highlighting well-written comments is beneficial to the quality of new comments as the picked comments constitute a social feedback mechanism~\citep{10.1145/3484245}.

+We build on these findings and develop the \emph{Deliberative Quality Module} which aims to promote high quality comments by automatically highlighting them.
 It remains to be investigated whether the human component, i.e., the selection by a New York Times editor, has a significant impact on the participants' perceptions, or whether simply highlighting the comments has the same effect.
-To measure the deliberativeness of a user comment, we calculate the AQuA score \cite{behrendt-etal-2024-aqua} for each comment and define a threshold for high quality.
+To measure the deliberativeness of a user comment, we calculate the AQuA score~\citep{behrendt-etal-2024-aqua} for each comment and define a threshold for high quality.